rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/CSC111/Course Notes/Linked Lists Running Time Analysis.md

 - For list indexing, linked lists have a worse performance:
 	- Running time is proportional to the index being accessed, rather than being constant time
 - For insertion and deletion, linked lists have the exact opposite running times as array-based lists.

+# Lecture 5 – Recap

+### Linked Lists Efficiency

+- Remove an element from the beginning → much faster
+- Insert an element near the beginning → no need to shift subsequent elements
+- Making changes to the beginning of a linked list:
+	- just adjust a couple of references
+	- no moving memory
+- Cannot index in constant time, though